EnderRobber101/Ram-Suspender/README.md

 All set!
 Click the extension then task manager to see the tabs

+Note:
+The extension might throw errors (Have the word error in the extension menu) but it does not affect the performance.

 TODO:
 Add a setting menu
 Auto tab discard